Table Of Contents:

 - Install a Website Application Firewall (WAF).

-🔖Further Reading – Is Your WordPress Hacked?
-Follow These Tips To Identify
+🔖Further Reading – Identify if WordPress is Hacked?
+Follow These Tips

 What needs to be protected?